-- Health - Overview: Hospitals and Health Care Facilities

 -- Hospital ratings and rankings

-In its 2019 rankings of the nation's "best hospitals," US News & World Report listed the top three New Jersey acute care hospitals as Morristown Medical Center;: Hackensack University Medical Center; and Robert Wood Johnson University Hospital (New Brunswick).
-Additionally, the Kessler Institute for Rehabilitation in West Orange was ranked nationally in its specialty of rehabilitation.
+In its 2021 rankings of the nation's "best hospitals," US News & World Report listed Hackensack University Medical Center and Morristown Medical Center as tied for the top ranking in the state; they were followed by Valley Hospital: Overlook Medical Center; Saint Barnabas Medical Center; and Robert Wood Johnson University Hospital.
+Additionally, the Kessler Institute for Rehabilitation in West Orange was ranked as the fourth best in the nation in its specialty of adult rehabilitation.

 The Leapfrog Group, a nonprofit established in 2000 by major national employers to improve information on hospital safety, quality, and efficiency based on comparative performance measures, conducts an annual survey to allow purchasers of health care to structure contracts and purchasing toward the highest performing hospitals and provide consumers with information on hospital safety and quality.
 New Jersey hospitals ranked fifth in the nation for successfully preventing errors in Leapfrog's most recent survey.
 In 2015, the Leapfrog's annual award recognizing hospitals in New Jersey exhibiting excellence through their performance on combined safety, quality and resource use standards was given to Englewood Hospital and Medical Center; Hackensack University Medical Center; Saint Barnabas Medical Center; Virtua Voorhees Hospital; and Children’s Specialized Hospital.